idcrook/shairport-sync-mqtt-display/circuitpython_char_lcd/README.md

 `circuitpython_char_lcd` works in conjunction with [`shairport-sync`](https://github.com/mikebrady/shairport-sync) + MQTT and an Adafruit<sup id="a1">[1](#f1)</sup> 16x2 Character LCD Display on a Raspberry Pi.
 It has remote-control support.

-If you build [`shairport-sync`](https://github.com/mikebrady/shairport-sync) from source on your Raspberry Pi, you should be able to get this working.
+If you can build [`shairport-sync`](https://github.com/mikebrady/shairport-sync) from source on your Raspberry Pi, you should be able to get this working.

 Before we begin
 ===============

-First, some requirements for your home network.
+First, see [REQUIREMENTS](../REQUIREMENTS.md) for your home network.

-1.	*AirPlay®* source<sup id="a2">[2](#f2)</sup>

-2.	*`shairport-sync`* as AirPlay® receiver

-	-	`shairport-sync` needs to be built with *MQTT support*.
-See [wiki - Build shairport-sync](https://github.com/idcrook/shairport-sync-mqtt-display/wiki/Build-shairport-sync-with-MQTT-support)

-3.	*MQTT broker*

-	-	An MQTT broker, like `mosquitto`, visible on same network.
-See [wiki - Configure MQTT broker](https://github.com/idcrook/shairport-sync-mqtt-display/wiki/Configure-mosquitto-MQTT-broker)

-4.	*Display*

-	-	A Raspberry Pi for running the [CircuitPython](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) script with a Character LCD display attached.
-A keypad for performing as a remote control is optional, but a nice feature.

-Requirements 2., 3., and 4. can all be hosted on a single Raspberry Pi®

 For app developement, Adafruit's [Adafruit RGB Negative 16x2 LCD+Keypad Kit for Raspberry Pi](https://www.adafruit.com/product/1110) LCD Pi Plate was used.